jpda/jpda.github.io/_posts/2015-03-22-Using-Organizational-Accounts-for-Azure-Subscription-Administration-8df027cd146c.md

 #### Add External Tenant user as Co-Administrator

-At this point, you should be able to follow the directions from “Adding an Organizational Administrator” above, but be sure to use the new user you just added (e.g., mark@sac.local).
+At this point, you should be able to follow the directions from "Adding an Organizational Administrator" above, but be sure to use the new user you just added (e.g., mark@sac.local).
 This will allow mark@sac.local to administer the Azure subscription linked to the @larsens.local Azure AD tenant.

 Confused yet?